grafana/loki/docs/sources/get-started/components.md

 Additionally, the compactor is also responsible for [log retention]({{< relref "../operations/storage/retention" >}}) and [log deletion]({{< relref "../operations/storage/logs-deletion" >}}).

+In a Loki deployment, the compactor service is usually run as a single instance.

 ## Ruler